Wednesday, 10 November 2021

 {{ method }}

-When you run an Artisan command, Laravel automatically replaces these placeholders with actual values based on the command input.
+When you run an Artisan command, Laravel automatically fills in these placeholders with real values based on what you typed in.

 Default Laravel Stub Templates